Skip to content

 Multi-Agent Prompts

-A single prompt can launch multiple agents sequentially by using YAML frontmatter and --- segment separators.
+A single prompt can launch multiple agents by using YAML frontmatter and --- segment separators.
+SASE plans the segments in document order, but agents do not wait for earlier segments unless you add a dependency such as %wait:<name> or bare %wait.
 The same ----separator convention also applies inside an xprompt body — see Multi-Agent XPrompts (Library-Defined Fan-Out) below.

 Frontmatter-Defined Local XPrompts